Definition and Epidemiology of Diabetic Glomerulopathy

 As a result of diabetic glomerulopathy, up to 40% of type 1 and type 2 diabetics develop end-stage renal failure.
 Renal failure is the second most common cause of mortality in patients with diabetes, following cardiovascular disease.

 Males have a higher risk of developing diabetic glomerulopathy.
-There are also ethnic differences, with an increased risk amongst patients of African American, Native American, Maori or Polynesian descent.
+There are also ethnic differences, with an increased risk among patients of African American, Native American, Maori or Polynesian descent.

 Etiology of Diabetic Glomerulopathy